-Department of Health and Mental Hygiene
+Department of Health and Mental Hygiene (DOHMH)

-Despite the 6.8% proposed budget cut in FY13, the Department of Health and Mental Hygiene should reallocate internal funding for more education, outreach, prevention and treatment programs to address mental health.
 MCD4 is home to a significant population who suffers from mental illness, particularly among our homeless population in and around Port Authority Bus Terminal and Times Square.
 As noted in our comments regarding the Department for the Aging, there is a very real need to baseline funding to meet the growing mental health needs of our older adult population.

-Department for Homeless Services
+Department for Homeless Services (DHS)